dogukanarat/SoftwareAssessment/README.md

-# RocketLab Assessment
+# Software Assessment
-RocketLab company assessment.
+Software development company assessment.
 Project includes 2 libraries which were tested with GoogleTest framework.

 The output of the GoogleTest is below.